daniel13306/BulkSearcher/README.md

     - Enter your Keyword, Filetype, and Folder location to read through the files.

-    - The software will notify you if it finds your Keyword. while reading through the files of your requested Filetype.
+    - The software will notify you if it finds your Keyword.
+While reading through the files of your requested Filetype.
 (Only in your requested folder) (as seen in screenshots below)

  * Count the Keywords!